THE SIDE PLANK EXERCISE

 The side plank is one of the best core exercises you could do.
 It is extremely simple to perform, yet very difficult to master.

-It requires you support most of your body weight on your oblique muscles while maintaining total body tension.
+It requires you to support most of your body weight on your oblique muscles while maintaining total body tension.
 I recommend that you use the side plank as an isometric exercise rather than a dynamic one; i.e holding it for time instead of doing ‘side plank dips.’

 While there are many side plank variations you can do, there are several ways you can do it incorrectly as well.